followmyutopia/devextreme-documentation/api-reference/30 Data Layer/LoadOptions/1 Configuration/sort.md

 <!--/shortDescription-->

 <!--fullDescription-->
-Defines sorting parameters.
+Defines sorting options.
 This object can have the following fields:

 * **selector**: <span style="font-size:smaller">String</span>
 The field name to sort by.